andresebr/kumodd/README.md

 ## File Verification

-Kumodd verifies files by comparing their MD5, size, Last Modified, and Last Acceessed time.
-It reports whether they match in correspnding properties.
-Kmodd stores these in the YAML metadata file correesponding to each file.
+Kumodd verifies files by comparing their MD5, size, Last Modified, and Last Accessed time.
+It reports whether they match in corresponding properties.
+Kumodd stores these in the YAML metadata file corresponding to each file.

 Metadata		| Description
 :----			| :----